TrentSterling/D0G/README.md

 2/3 of entire completed work will be uploaded here.
 ## Done
 ### Unreleased
-* mathlib includes for NEON.
+* tier0 edits.

 ### Released
-* tier0/platform.h for Android and ARM.
+* Common and public headers.
 * Build makefiles.